-Every summer for the last thirty years, the Civil War Institute at Gettysburg College has hosted a summer conference where public audiences and leading historians come together for small group discussions, battlefield tours, panel debates, and presentations.
+For over 35 years, the Civil War Institute at Gettysburg College has hosted an annual summer conference bringing leading historians and public audiences together for small group discussions, battlefield tours, lectures, and roundtables & panel conversations about the Civil War era.
 Sessions, lodging, and meals are held on the 200-acre college campus.

-The CWI conference is noted for offering fresh perspectives and new angles on the Civil War as part of an exciting and engaging dialogue between experts and general audiences.
-Experts for our 2016 conference include:
+The CWI conference is noted for offering fresh perspectives and new angles on the Civil War by facilitating dialogue between experts and general audiences.
+In addition to those listed above, the 2017 faculty includes:

 Curious about what it's like to attend the Civil War Institute summer conference?
 Watch the video below to learn what sets the CWI apart, and what you can expect as an attendee: